Skip to main content

 - source: round(temperature, 2) # 72.456 → 72.46

-Rounds down to nearest integer.
+floor(x) — Round down to next integer.

 variables: